 It is to this final point that I would like to focus lastly.
 Use this two- way mirror to control your mood.
 A confident posture creates a confident mindset and so you are able to portray a confident demeanor.
 Exciting the body through fast movement excites the mind as well, conveying a vitality that is attractive and engaging.
 Sitting still with strong posture makes the mind calm, making you more receptive to what is going on around you.

 What do you need to convey to make this meeting go well or get the results you want from an interaction?
 Do the people around you need you to be confident, a leader, a listener, a joker or a guide?
 What does a situation require of you?
 Once you know that, then you can use your body to help you achieve the correct mindset.
 Communicate this to yourself through your body and your mind will follow suit.
 Not only that, the people around you will also feel what you are trying to convey and that can be invaluable in the many roles you play in your life.

 This is one of many tools I use with clients to help with confidence, awareness and relaxation.
 I also cover this and many more during my Moving Meditation Courses.
 Please e- mail me at email@example.com to learn about future courses.
 We can also discuss how we can work together to build your confidence from the inside out.
-Click here to find out about and book tickets for the next Moving Meditation Course running in June and July 2017.
+Click here to find out about and book tickets for future Moving Meditation Courses.

 Over to You